Accessibility statement for Talis Aspire and Talis Elevate

 The accessibility compliance status of our products is documented in the VPATs (Voluntary Product Accessibility Template) below:

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed above in the VPATs.
+Talis Aspire is partially compliant with the Web Content Accessibility Guidelines version 2.1 (WCAG) AA standard, due to the non-compliances and exemptions listed above in the VPATs.

 The content listed below is non-accessible for the following reasons: